 “A bomb ahead of elections”: Russian scientists decide to classify pollution data

-The Siberian branch of the Russian Academy of Sciences (SB RAS) decided to conceal the report on atmospheric, water, and soil pollution.
+The Siberian branch of the Russian Academy of Sciences decided to conceal the report on atmospheric, water, and soil pollution.
 Tayga.info obtained streamed footage of the conference where scientists shared their findings.
 Fearing possible political outcomes, the academy later removed the video from YouTube.

 On March 25, Igor Ptashnik, director of the Institute of Atmospheric Optics, presented a report on the ecological situation in the Siberian cities.
-His findings were based on open source data, including published information from the Russian Hydrometeorology and Environmental Monitoring Service.
+His findings were based on open-source data, including published information from the Russian Hydrometeorology and Environmental Monitoring Service.
 According to Dr. Ptashnik, 78 percent of Russian cities with high and very high levels of air pollution are located in the Siberian Federal District.
 In 23 Siberian cities, the integral index of air pollution is assessed as high.
-Almost the entire population — 99 percent — of the Taymyr Peninsula, where city of Norilsk is located, lives in conditions of high air pollution.
+Almost the entire population — 99 percent — of the Taymyr Peninsula, where the city of Norilsk is located, lives in conditions of high air pollution.

 The report also highlights extensive soil pollution throughout Siberia.
-For instance, soil in Norilsk is polluted with heavy metals like lead, zinc, nickel, and copper.
+For instance, the soil in Norilsk is polluted with heavy metals like lead, zinc, nickel, and copper.
 In Novokuznetsk, there are high concentrations of nitrates and fluorides in the ground.
 As Igor Ptashnik noted, “the dynamics over the years is disappointing.”

 Siberian water sources are polluted as well.
 According to the report, 82 percent of surface waters in the Novosibirsk region are assessed as dirty.
-The water situation is slightly better in the Altai Republic, where 66 percent of surface waters are considered as conditionally clean or slightly polluted.
+The water situation is slightly better in the Altai Republic, where 66 percent of surface waters are considered conditionally clean or slightly polluted.

 Scientists also found high rates of various diseases among residents of the Siberian cities.
 For example, researchers linked pollution to cancer in Krasnoyarsk, congenital developmental defects in Kemerovo, and children’s diseases in the Altai Territory.

-After the Ptashnik’s presentation, senior scientists of Siberia briefly discussed it and decided not to publish the findings.
+After Ptashnik’s presentation, senior scientists of Siberia briefly discussed it and decided not to publish the findings.
 “There is no need to act like alarmists,” said Valentin Parmon, the chairman of the Siberian branch of the Russian Academy of Sciences.
 “The Hydrometeorology Service often does not have sufficiently accurate instruments, and their results could be incorrect.”

-Alexey Kontorovich, founder of the Oil and Gas Geology Institute, expressed his concerns more bluntly: “Imagine if we publish these reports with such concentrated information — it would be like dropping a bomb ahead of the elections!
+Alexey Kontorovich, the founder of the Oil and Gas Geology Institute, expressed his concerns more bluntly: “Imagine if we publish these reports with such concentrated information — it would be like dropping a bomb ahead of the elections!
 Then what would happen?
 The results are hard to predict.
 We have no right to do so.
 Therefore, proposals for publication must be weighed ten times.
 It is unwise to excite the population with the unnecessary questions.”